egladman/wombat-pcb/README.md

 - The LED through holes on top row are slightly misaligned.
 Be patient when inserting the anode.
 - Incorrect footprint for `D1`.
 It's solderable, but tricky.
 - **IMPORTANT:** Ground for backlighting is misrouted.
-Backlighting/Keyboard is inoperable until ground trace is severed.
+Backlighting/Keyboard is inoperable.
 See red lines.

 ![RevB Trace Cut](img/revb/IMG_20191216_093905_2.jpg)